Balkan nations to cooperate on identifying missing persons

 Some 12,000 of the 40,000 people who went missing as the former Yugoslavia violently collapsed remain unaccounted for, including about 4,000 whose unidentified bodies still are stored in morgues across the region.

-The nations agreed to improve the sharing of information and to allow representatives from more than one country to take part in exhumations of possible graves.
+The nations agreed to improve the sharing of information and to allow representatives from more than one country to take part in exhumations.

 Most Read Nation & World Stories